-Researchers from the Johns Hopkins Bloomberg School of Public Health discovered that a person's health insurance status is a bigger determinant of survival than race following a heart attack, stroke or other acute cardiovascular event.
-These results highlight the importance of buying cheap medications from a Canadian and International internet pharmacy.
+Researchers from the Johns Hopkins Bloomberg School of Public Health discovered that a person’s health insurance status is a bigger determinant of survival than race following a heart attack, stroke or other acute cardiovascular event.
+These results highlight the importance of buying cheap medications from a online Canadian pharmacy.

 Medical experts have known that African Americans who live in poor neighborhoods are especially vulnerable to cardiovascular complications.
 However, a team of scientists speculated about whether this effect was truly attributable to ethnicity, or if it was the result of a lack of health insurance.